 Joint Program in Ancient Philosophy

-This program is offered jointly by the Departments of Philosophy and Classics.
+This program is offered jointly by the Departments of Philosophy and Ancient Greek and Roman Studies.
 It is administered by an interdepartmental committee whose members are

 - Timothy Clarke, Department of Philosophy

 - John Ferrari, Department of Ancient Greek and Roman Studies

 - Anthony Long, Department of Ancient Greek and Roman Studies